unbit/uwsgi-docs/SPDY.rst

 Notes
 *****

-* You need at least OpenSSL 1.x to use SPDY (all of the modern Linux distros should have it).
+* You need at least OpenSSL 1.x to use SPDY (all modern Linux distributions should have it).
 * During uploads, the window size is constantly updated.
 * The ``--http-timeout`` directive is used to set the SPDY timeout.
 This is the maximum amount of inactivity after the SPDY connection is closed.
 * ``PING`` requests from the browsers are **all** acknowledged.